krogowsk531/slapjack/README.md

 **Project Goals**

-* Create a functioning game with the use of HTML, CSS and JavaScript across multiple classes.
+* Create a functioning game with the use of HTML, CSS and JavaScript.
 * Write DRY JavaScript and use event delegation for similar event listeners.
 * Understand the difference between the DOM and the data model and how the data is displayed on the DOM.
 * Use logic to work through many conditionals.